top of page

 Beacon Wood Sunset

-All day the mist had been around the Mendips and just before the sun set, the red / yellow light streamed in through the trees of Beacon Wood on the Mendips Somerset
+All day the mist had been around the Mendips, and just before the sun set, the red / yellow light streamed in through the trees of Beacon Wood on the Mendips Somerset.
+It was a question of being in the right spot and the right time for sure and was lucky to witness it on this day.

 12